omnius45467/geekwise-alexa-course/src/app/markdown/day_12/day_12.md

  When it comes to databases we have a couple options that will allow us to either communicate with the database through an off site connection or we can interface with it directly.

-#### Express Server example
+#### Express Server Example

 [Express Server](https://github.com/sammyboy45467/Simple-Express)

 Clone the example and get it running on your local machine.
+Remember to `npm install`.
+If you are going to try and include more packages remember to add `--save` after the `npm install`.

 In this example I'm spinning up a simple server that will simple respond to 2 routes.
 Routes are `endpoint` that can deliver results in the format such as html or json or xml depending on your use case.
 These endpoints are what you visit when you go to a url such as your facebook page or a google search.

+Your job now is to create more routes and html markup.
+Look through the repo and figure out what you need to add to make this possible.